heiwang1997/Open3D/JIAHUI.md

 6. Fix a bug in `rendering.filament.FilamentView::CopySettingsFrom`, so that color grading can also be copied.
 Otherwise during rendering to image, the rendered image will not have the same cg as the GUI one.
 7. Add `FilamentScene::GetSunLightDirection` python binding.
 8. Add `PointCloud::OrientNormalsFloodFill` for consistent normal orientation (from MeshLab).
+9. Add a `gui.Histogram` widget type to display data histogram of a specific geometry.
+Open3D implements its own system to control the layouts of imgui components (note IMGUI is not being controlled!
+It is just instructed to follow the spawn location Open3D assigned), that does not support floating windows.
+We escape that stupid thing and build our own nice histogram window in `cpp/open3d/visualization/gui/Histogram.cpp`.
+10. Migrate imgui from 1.74 to 1.86 version, add implot dependency to draw histogram.
+11. Due to a bug in implmenetation, we have to add `gui.Histogram` before the settings panel widget!
+So we change the constructor of `gui.O3DVisualizer` to accomplish that.